-Louisville, Texas Tech win their NCAA super regional openers
+Michigan, Duke stun top 2 seeds; Texas Tech, Cards also win

-Atlantic Coast Conference pitcher of the year Reid Detmers held East Carolina scoreless through five innings and left after the seventh having allowed one run on five hits in Louisville’s 14-1 win.
+Vanderbilt (52-11) allowed eight runs in three games in regionals, but Duke (35-25) jumped on Commodores ace Drake Fellows and knocked him out in the fifth after he had allowed seven runs, five earned.

-No. 8 national seed Texas Tech beat No. 9 Oklahoma State 8-6 and can lock up a second straight trip to the CWS and fourth in six years with a win Saturday.
+The Blue Devils’ lead was cut to 8-5 before they exploded for 10 runs on six hits, three hit batters and two walks.
+The 18 runs were the most allowed by Vanderbilt since Florida posted a 20-8 win in April 2017.

-Duke played No. 2 Vanderbilt and Michigan met No. 1 UCLA late Friday.
+Atlantic Coast Conference pitcher of the year Reid Detmers held East Carolina scoreless through five innings and left after the seventh having allowed one run on five hits in host Louisville’s 14-1 win.

-Texas Tech’s Josh Jung, who went No. 8 overall to the Texas Rangers in the Major League Baseball draft this week, hit his 12th homer in the seventh to put his team up 7-5.
-The Red Raiders (43-17), who swept the Cowboys (39-20) in the regular season and have won eight in a row over them, have won 20 of 24 overall and four straight in the NCAA Tournament.
+No. 8 Texas Tech beat No. 9 Oklahoma State 8-6 in Lubbock, Texas, and can lock up a second straight trip to the CWS and fourth in six years with a win Saturday.

 “We’re resilient at the plate,” Jung said.
 “They were putting up runs and we were answering back.
 If we keep doing that, we’ll be playing for a while.”

-Louisville’s Detmers bounced back from a tough outing against Illinois State in regionals last week to put the Cardinals (48-16) on the cusp of their fifth CWS appearance and fourth since 2013.
+Louisville’s Detmers bounced back from a tough outing against Illinois State in regionals last week to put the Cardinals (48-16) one win from their fourth CWS since 2013.

 No. 7 Louisville limited an East Carolina offense that averaged 9.8 runs in regionals to one run on six singles and a double.
 The No. 10 Pirates (47-17) were just 1 for 9 with runners on base.

-The Cardinals, who were 11 for 19 with runners in scoring position, recorded the most runs by an East Carolina opponent since March 2018.
-The Pirates’ Jake Agnos, the American Athletic Conference pitcher of the year and a fourth-round draft pick by the New York Yankees, lasted only four innings in his shortest outing of the season after winning seven straight starts.
+ECU’s Jake Agnos, the American Athletic Conference pitcher of the year, lasted only four innings in his shortest outing of the season after winning seven straight starts.

 Game 1s on Saturday: Mississippi (40-25) at Arkansas (44-17), Florida State (39-21) at LSU (40-24), Auburn (36-25) at North Carolina (45-17) and Stanford (45-12) at Mississippi State (49-13).